pjsmeinema/vue-simple-forms/README.md

 </script>
 ```

-If you have questions, suggestions or want to be a collaborator, please at `pjsmeinema [at] gmail [dot] com`.
+If you have questions, suggestions or want to be a collaborator, please contact me at `pjsmeinema [at] gmail [dot] com`.